omigroup/gltf-extensions/extensions/2.0/OMI_collider/README.md

 Colliders can be added to GLTF nodes along with information about the "type" of collider it is representing.

-This extension does not perscribe what Colliders should do within a scene.
+This extension does not perscribe what Colliders should do within a scene, but engines may choose to treat colliders as Static physics bodies by default.
+For a more thorough physics body specification, implement the `OMI_physics_body` extension.

 ### Example: